This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 Signed Git Commits (Authentication)

-One of the special things about Git is that the user has to tell us who he/she is.
-Adding signed commits ensures that he or she isn’t impersonating someone else.
+One of the special things about Git is that the user has to tell us who they are.
+Adding signed commits ensures they aren’t impersonating someone else.
 This is because each user has their own key, which they use to sign the commit.
-This key ensures the commit comes from 100% of the user, even if the account is compromised.
+This key ensures the commit comes from the user 100%, even if the account is compromised.

 |